Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/svg-blur-filter.md

 </svg>
 ```

-As you see we added our filter in our defs part.
+As you see, we added our filter in our defs part.
-It will apply a gaussian blur of 5, the id is `blur` which is going to be used to apply it to `SVG`.
+It will apply a gaussian blur of 5.
+The id is `blur`, which will be used to apply it to `SVG`.

 ## Using the SVG Filter

-To use the SVG Filter we can use the following code.
+To use the SVG Filter, we can use the following code.

 ```html
 <svg aria-hidden="true" focusable="false" class="icon icon-check">